Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 Stash lets you buy stocks and ETFs, or exchange-traded funds, a bundle of stocks that have something in common.

 With ETFs, your money goes toward a fund, which invests in those bundled stocks.
-Because you don’t have to buy stocks yourself, you can purchase fractional shares, pieces of stocks, so you can own a piece of pricy stocks like Apple, even with your $5 investment.
+This allows you to purchase fractional shares, or pieces of stocks, so you can own a piece of typically more expensive stocks such as Apple, with as little as $1.

-If you find a portfolio that piques your interest, read its brief overview, peep the risk level and see a list of the top company holdings.
+If you find a company or portfolio that piques your interest, read a brief overview of the investment, peep the risk level, and if you’re looking at an ETF, you’ll see a list of its top company holdings.
 Tap over to the performance section for a visual of how the portfolio has performed in the past.

-Take some time perusing these portfolios.
+Take some time perusing your options.
 It’s actually kind of fun and exciting, and it’s nice to know exactly where you’re investing your money.

-Once you choose the portfolios you’d like to invest in, select “Add to Portfolio.”
+Once you choose the investments you’d like to mke, select “Add to Portfolio.”
 You’ll be prompted to determine how much you want to invest.

-You can opt for a feature called Auto-Stash to set an amount you’d like to funnel into the investment each week or each month.
-Start with as little as $5.
+You can also opt for a feature called Auto-Stash to set an amount you’d like to funnel into the investment each week or each month.
+Start with as little as $1.

-Once you’ve got some money tucked into your chosen ETFs, you can check in to see how it’s doing by looking at your portfolio.
-Your Stash investment portfolio breaks down your total portfolio value, as well as the total return.
+Once you’ve got some money tucked into your chosen investments, you can check in to see how it’s doing by looking at your portfolio.
+Your Stash investment page breaks down your total portfolio value, as well as the total return.

 If you want even more insight into your investing portfolios and habits, check in with your Stash coach, an automated investment adviser, who you’ll find when you tap “Home.”